Nana Tuffour: Life and career

 Nana Tuffour is a native of Kumasi.
 He started his musical career with keyboardist Alex Konadu, and joined the Wanto Wazuri Band as a pianist, he later became the lead vocalist for the Waza Africo Band, and also released his first album yes Highlife Romance in 1979.
 Nana traveled to Nigeria, and worked with King Sunny Adé as his keyboardist.

+Tuffour died from COVID-19 in 2020.